Skip to content

 GTIN stands for Global Trade Item Number.
 It is a unique identifier used to identify products in the supply chain.
 GTINs can track inventory, place orders, and verify product authenticity.
 There are four types of GTINs: UPC (Universal Product Code), EAN (European Article Number), ISBN (International Standard Book Number), and ITF-14 (Intermediate Trade Item Number).

-If you are selling products nationally, you will need a GTIN for each product.
+If you sell products nationally, you will need a GTIN for each.
 GTINs can be registered at GS1us.org and require an annual maintenance fee.

 You can also obtain a GTIN from your manufacturer or distributor if they have assigned one to an existing product, but it is unlikely.
-Marketplaces like Amazon and eBay use GTINs to organize their product catalog.
-Search engines also use GTINs for similar reasons critical to scaling retail businesses.
+Marketplaces like Amazon and eBay use GTINs to organize their product catalogs, and search engines also use GTINs for similar reasons, which are critical to scaling retail businesses.

 What are ASINs?